model-checking/cbmc-training/docs/src/cbmc/overview/loop-unwinding.md

 cbmc loop2.c
 ```

-and CBMC will unwind the first loop forever.
+and CBMC will unwind the first loop until it runs out of resources
+or the loop index wraps around.
 We need to tell CBMC how
 many times to unwind the loops in the program.
 Run CBMC with